Indigaz/DocumentLibrary/Communication with Remote Ubuntu Servers.md

 Notice I said "pair".
 That's wright, we are tecnically creating 2 keys: a public key and a private key.
 The public key we will place on the remote server.
 The private key we will keep on our computer AND GUARD WITH OUR LIFE!
 Seriously, if soneone gets you private key, they essentially know your password.
 That's like telling your x your password to your bank account...sorta.

 ### Creating a keypair on *nix
+Open your favorite terminal emulater and issue the following commands:
 ```bash
 cd ~/.ssh
 ssh-keygen -t rsa -b 4096 -C "[your e-mail address here]"